Anish-Mitagar/End-To-End-Coral-Classification/README.md

 # (An End-To-End ML Project using Tensorflow)

 #### Important Notes:
 If Cloning this project, go to requirements.txt and change tensorflow to tensorflow-macos and add tensorflow-metal if you intend to run on a Mac device.
+Training in reasonable time depends on your hardware.

 If you just want to run pipeline and not the app run ```python3 main.py```